wonderful trips now and in the future

 6. Compensation of CO2 emissions

-Flying is polluting, as is driving a car and many other travel activities.
+Flying pollutes, just like driving and many other travel activities.
 Fortunately, more and more initiatives for climate compensation are being developed.
-One of these is GreenSeat from the Climate Neutral Group.
-Explore Tanzania offers you the opportunity to offset the CO2 emissions of your flight with GreenSeat.
-Your contribution will then be invested in sustainable energy projects and in planting and managing forests that absorb CO2.
-If you turn your aircraft seat into a GreenSeat, you will receive a certificate with the amount of CO2 that has been compensated for the specified flight.
+One of these is the Yaeda Valley Project, a forest protection project of Carbon Tanzania.
+Explore Tanzania offers you the opportunity to offset the CO2 emissions of your flight and safari with Carbon Tanzania.
+The CO2 emission for your trip to Tanzania is estimated at 2.5t per person.
+Your contribution to compensate for this will then be invested by Explore Tanzania in forest protection projects, and stimulating new plants by management of forests that absorb CO2.
+Sustainable travel, that travels so much better.

 If you have any questions, comments and / or tips about our sustainability policy, please let us know!